 - In the Hudson Valley, WQXR is carried on Time Warner Cable television channel 590.

 - In Poughkeepsie and the surrounding area, WQXR broadcasts on the 103.7 FM radio repeater.

-- In Asbury Park, WQXR broadcasts on the 96.7 FM radio repeater.
+- In Asbury Park and surrounding area, WQXR broadcasts on the 96.7 FM radio repeater.

 Our engineers will try to develop repeater relationships to make the signal accessible beyond the current 105.9 FM coverage area.
 To that end, we will pass along the zip codes of listeners with reception problems to our chief engineer so he can determine where work is needed.
 If you’ve already given us your zip code in an email or a call about your reception, we’ve added your address to this database.
 If not, please contact Listener Services.